hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 However, after if you have done this for some time, you realize that writing good tests are as hard as writing production code.
 Sometimes is even harder.
 Writing tests takes time.
 And extra time is something that your clients or the business people in your company will not give you so easily.

 ![Hourglass](https://cdn.hashnode.com/res/hashnode/image/upload/v1574465138087/M7XYT_x1t.jpeg)
+> Testing?!
 Ain't nobody got time for that!
 (Photo by Aron Visuals on Unsplash)

 And it gets worse.
 Even if you are able to write proper tests, throughout the lifespan of the product/project you are working on, requirements will change, new scenarios will appear.
 Write too many tests, make them very entangled and any minor change in your application will take a lot of effort to make all tests pass again.

 Flaky tests are yet another problem.
 When it fails, you have no idea were to start fixing it.
 You will probably just re-run the test suite and if it passes, you are good to go.

 ![Schrödinger's Paradox](https://cdn.hashnode.com/res/hashnode/image/upload/v1574466460701/jG8dcUyjJ.jpeg)
-Schrödinger's tests: sometimes they fail, sometimes they pass, but you cannot know for sure (Picture by Jie Qi on Flickr)
+> Schrödinger's tests: sometimes they fail, sometimes they pass, but you cannot know for sure (Picture by Jie Qi on Flickr)

 But how do you know if you are writing good tests?
 What the hell is a good test in the first place?